Netherlands-Standardization-Institute/openapi/README.md

 ## APIs
 - NEN Vocabulary API: This API is based on the Skosmos REST API.
-- NEN Harmonized Projects API: This API is based on the [Harmonized Interface API](https://bitbucket.org/sdo-hapi/) (CEN, CENELEC, IEC & ISO).
+- NEN Projects API: This API is based on the [Harmonized Interface API](https://bitbucket.org/sdo-hapi/) from ISO, IEC, CEN and CENELEC.

 Note that these APIs are currently under development.